UTNuclearRoboticsPublic/closed_chain_affordance_ros/README.md

 # Closed-Chain Affordance Planning Framework - ROS2 Interface
+This repository contains robot-agnostic ROS2 packages used to interface the Closed-Chain Affordance planner with a robot.

+### Notable Dependencies
+1. The `cca_ros_viz` package provides a ROS service to visualize the planned trajectory in Rviz.
+To utilize this functionality, ensure moveit is installed along with the `moveit_visual_tools` package.
+2. For AprilTag usage, install the ROS apriltag package with `sudo apt install ros-<ROS_DISTRO>-apriltag`.

 ## Build Instructions
-This repository contains robot-agnostic ROS2 packages used to interface the Closed-chain Affordance planner with a robot.
-Follow these steps:

 1. Install the Closed-chain Affordance Cpp libraries by following instructions from this repository:</br>
    [Cpp library installation instructions](https://github.com/UTNuclearRoboticsPublic/closed_chain_affordance.git)